 Alan Greenberger is an architect and Fellow at the Lindy Institute for Urban Innovation at Drexel University.
-He is a Trustee of the Association for Public Art, Chair of the Philadelphia Art Commission, and former Deputy Mayor for Planning and Economic Development, and Commerce Director.
+He is a Trustee of the Association for Public Art, Chair of the Philadelphia Art Commission, and former Deputy Mayor for Planning and Economic Development and former Commerce Director.

 Allen C. Guelzo is the Senior Research Scholar in the Council of the Humanities at Princeton University.
 He is the former Director of the Civil War Era Studies Program at Gettysburg College, Pennsylvania.

 Sarah McEneaney is a painter who studied at the Pennsylvania Academy of the Fine Arts.